egead/BounPhysResources/README.md

-# BOUN PHYS Resources
+# BOUN Physics Resources
+This repository is a collection of useful resources such as:
+ - Recommended material for studying (or self-studying) physics topics.
-This repository is a collection of useful resources (lecture notes, PS solutions, recommended resources and advice) for PHYS courses given in Bogazici University.
+ - Lecture notes, PS solutions, recommended textbooks, advice etc.. for PHYS courses a given in Bogazici University.
+ - Other stuff...
+(Link dumps etc.)

 Feel free to contribute.
 (See: [Contributing](docs/CONTRIBUTING.md))

+**See undergrad course index [here](docs/UndergradIndex.md)**

 ## Undergrad Courses
 ### Required Undergrad Courses: